coffeegoesincodecomesout/must-gather_gather_metrics-PromMCPServer_claudeDemo/README.md

 Prometheus MCPServer Claude demo

-This repo demonstrates extracting selected metrics from an Openshift cluster using `must-gather -- gather_metrics` The exported metrics are used to create TSDB blocks and expose that data via a containized prometheus instance.
+This repo demonstrates exporting selected metrics from an Openshift cluster using `must-gather -- gather_metrics`

+The exported metrics are used to create TSDB blocks and expose that data via a containized prometheus instance.
 Claude is then used to query the data via a Prometheus MCP server.